Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Methodology

-Figure~\ref{fig:reviewing-principles} visualises the method used in order to answer the research questions.
-This was in a concurrent two-part process of analysing principle identification (Q\fsub{P}) and principle implementation (Q\fsub{O}) in literature.
-Qualitative analysis of works was conducted by reading through and summarising key points, which were then put into relevant classifications of which principles they related to, and the types of research that they were (seen in {Table~\ref{tbl:frameworks}} and {Table~\ref{tbl:algorithm-viewpoint}}).
+Figure~\ref{fig:reviewing-principles} visualises the method used to answer the research questions.
+This was in a concurrent two-part process of analysing principle identification (Q\fsub{p}) and principle implementation (Q\fsub{o}) in literature.
+Qualitative analysis of works was conducted by reading through and summarising key points, which were then put into relevant classifications of which principles they related to, and their type of contribution (seen in {Tables~\ref{tbl:contribution1} and \ref{tbl:contribution2}}).
+Classification by principle was conducted by matching papers to the ethical principles which are explicitly stated.
+Classification by contribution was conducted by utilising categories proposed by \citet{Tolmeijer2020MachineEthicsSurvey} and \citet{Yu-IJCAI18-BuildingEthics+AI}.
 These individual analyses were then aggregated to examine the findings as a whole.
-Some works were more theoretical, exploring the existence of principles and how they might relate to computer science (e.g., \shortciteR{Leben-AIES20-Normative}).
-These works were useful for the identification of principles (Q\fsub{P}).
-Other research took established principles and implemented them, which helped to answer Q\fsub{O} (e.g., \shortciteR{Sun2021indivisibleChores}).
-Some works had a mixture of both identification and implementation (e.g., \shortciteR{Kim2020takingPrinciples}).
+Some works were more theoretical, exploring the existence of principles and how they might relate to AI and computer science (e.g., \citet{Boddington2023NormativeAI}).
+These works were useful for the identification of principles (Q\fsub{p}).
+Other research took established principles and implemented them, which helped to answer Q\fsub{o} (e.g., \citet{Sun2021indivisibleChores}).
+Some works had a mixture of both identification and implementation (e.g., \citet{Kim2021takingPrinciples}).
+The first author categorised findings according to principles explicitly stated and contribution as defined above.
 This analysis was performed in consultation with a second author who critically examined the works being reviewed and the findings extracted by the first author.

-\section{Threats to Validity and Mitigation}
+\subsection{Threats to Validity and Mitigation}